 The report also notes that some organizations block these apps at their own peril, but this is another form of cloud computing that is becoming an increasing threat to security.
 As the employee mobility grows and as they become more dependent on their personal devices to complete tasks, controlling data storage and transfer in the company becomes increasingly difficult.

-Remote Access & Network Security
+Remote Access and Network Security

 Cloud-powered environment often relies on third-party businesses and partners that manage specific implementations.
 This means more people are able to access the company network, which brings a new form of risk for, especially in combination with increased employee mobility.